priyesh-pandya/pinkvilla/README.md

 Your number one source for Bollywood news & gossip, Bollywood movies, Bollywood fashion and TV news.
 Check out the hottest photos and videosof your favorite Bollywood and TV stars.

-## About Code Script
+## Purpose of Code Script

-Source code for PHP and HTML will read the JSON feed from a CDN server and display responsive page like ​pinterest.com​
+Source code writtern in PHP and HTML will read & parse the JSON feed from the CDN server and process the data and display responsive pages like ​pinterest.com​

 The json feed has a list of latest published articles that need to be sorted first by its view-count and then render the webpages into a multi-column layout supported in Mobile, Tables and Desktops.

 ## Prerequisites

-A simple pages for demonstration purpose.
-Based on PHP and HTML.
+A simple pages for demonstration purpose so we need based on PHP on any webserver and HTML,CSS and JS library.

-Requirements/CDN used
+Requirements/CDN used-

 - Bootstrap(CDN) 3.3.7~
 - PHP >= 7.1